abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 #### Training Data t-SNE Scatterplot
 <img width="450" height="450" alt="train_embeddings_tsne" src="https://github.com/user-attachments/assets/b8aa7cd2-d974-4f83-9f1d-97bc8a8efff5" />

+'Class 0' corresponds to the benign class, and 'Class 1' corresponds to the malignant.
+This is also the same for all other t-SNE scatterplots.

 The t-SNE plot shows the Siamese network has learned some class separation, but with noticeable overlap between benign and malignant clusters.
 This indicates the model captures meaningful features but struggles to fully distinguish between lesion types, explaining occasional misclassifications despite overall good performance.